-Produced by: Date: Checked by: SAC Date: 09/09/2021 Approved by: MN Date: 01/08/2023 --
+Produced by: D: ate: Che cked by: SAC Date: 09/09/2021 Approved by: NAM Date : 01/08/ 2023 FIUUUCEU DY.
+D 0 atc.
+CITE ckeu by.
+JAC Date.
+03/03/2021 Approved by.
+IAIIA Date.
+01/00/ 2023

-- b.
+- a.
+Before excavation is commenced the Contractor shall ascertain the existence and route of any electric cables, drains, gas and water mains likely to be affected by the work. - b.
 Excavations or openings, when left unattended, and at other times when necessary for the safety of persons in the vicinity, shall be securely fenced or otherwise adequately protected by the Contractor.
 All external excavations and obstructions shall be marked by an adequate number of warning lamps from one hour before sunset until one hour after sunrise. - c.
 Shoring shall be carried out as laid down in the current edition of the Construction (Health, Safety and Welfare) Regulations. - d.
 In the interest of general safety, during any excavation work the surrounding areas shall be maintained in tidy condition and loose material of any kind shall be kept clear of gangways and working spaces and not allowed to be an obstruction. - e.
 All waste, earth, debris, mud etc. from excavations shall be removed by the Contractor who will ensure that floors and gangways are kept in a state which complies with statutory requirements.